opencv-java/opencv-java-tutorials/docs/source/04 - OpenCV Basics.rst

 Before we could calculate the histogram of each channel we have to prepare all the inputs that the ``calcHist`` function needs.
-The functions calcHist calculate the histogram of one or more arrays.
+The functions calcHist calculates the histogram of one or more arrays.
 The elements of a tuple used to increment a histogram bin are taken from the corresponding input arrays at the same location.
 Parameters:

  - **images** Source arrays.
 They all should have the same depth, CV_8U or CV_32F, and the same size.
 Each of them can have an arbitrary number of channels.